abdurahmanovart/HelloUser/README.md

 **Libraries used:**
 1. Input Mask RedMadRobot - user input masking library
-2. Picasso - allows for hassle-free image loading
+2. Picasso - A powerful image downloading and caching library for Android
-3. ButterKnife - field and method binding for Android views
+3. ButterKnife - Using Java annotations, makes Android development better by simplifying common tasks
 4. Crouton - context sensitive notifications for Android
 5. Jasypt - a java library which allows the developer to add basic encryption capabilities